-During the six month period ended December 31, 2021, Newcastle Place received no dividend and interest income and paid interest charges of \$1,138.
+During year ended December 31, 2022 and the six-month period ended December 31, 2021, Newcastle Place received no dividend and interest income and paid interest charges of \$2,682 and \$1,138, respectively.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.